 Caudex is made with an innovative, patented process that makes it possible to recover the precious wood with sizes unsuitable to traditional production.

-No tree is cut down to make Caudex; all the wood used, intended for disposal, is recovered and given new life on a cellulose layer or on a textile layer.
+No tree is cut down to make Caudex; all the wood used, intended for disposal, is recovered and given new life on a cellulose layer.

 Caudex thickness can go from a little less than a millimetre to some ten centimetres.